 Unstructured Time That Feels Like Chaos

 Lying on the sofa scrolling may look like downtime, but your nervous system is still alert.
 True recovery requires rhythm and deliberate disengagement, not just passive consumption.
+Even in London, where downtime is rare, this is essential.

 You are not fragile.
 You are full.
 The answer is not always less responsibility.
 The answer is more emotional space inside you to hold what is already present.